mirabor/cs262-chat/README.md

   - `src/server/db_manager.py`

 ### 4. **Sending a Message**
 - **Description**: Users can send messages to other users.
 If the recipient is offline, the message is stored until they log in.
+Messages will deliver immediately if the recipient is logged in and will dynamically update if two users are chatting at the same time.
+In order to update a user's home page with new messages, they can simply click any button to refresh, including the Home button.
 - **Implementation**:
   - **Client**: The `chat_page.py` file handles the UI for composing and sending messages.
   - **Server**: The `api.py` file processes the message and checks the recipient's status.
 If the recipient is offline, the message is stored in the database.